ErrorTzy/writings/papers/WS_Draft.md

 First, is this too "subjective"?
 No. As long as we take ourselves to be objective parts of the world, then epistemic agency, as a feature we do possess, must also be objectively real.
 The reason here is same as the case of pain.
 No one would deny that pain is objectively real, despite its private accessibility, and regardless of whether its ultimate nature being mental or physical.

 But a problem immediately follows.
 One can admit that "agency" is real while holding that it is mind-dependent.
 Causation, by contrast, is mostly conceived as a worldly, mind-independent relation.
 If the concept of epistemic agency entails any causal relations, it only entails causation among mental states.
-Therefore, if we want to derive a positive account of causation from *the Principle of Sanity*, we must say more about how the principle establish causation among physical objects .
+Therefore, if we want to derive a positive account of causation from *the Principle of Sanity*, we must say more about how the principle establish causation among physical objects.

 #### The Strong Principle of Sanity

 To meet this challenge, we have to adopt a stronger reading of "rational agency" in the _Principle of Sanity_.
-Now, "rational agency" not only include *epistemic agency*, but also *the capacity to control and feel our bodies*.
+Now, "rational agency" not only include *epistemic agency*, but also *the capacity to control our bodies*.

 Call the strengthened claim _the Strong Principle of Sanity_.
 Note that my earlier defense appealed to the analytic entailment of *epistemic agency* from the capacity for philosophical reflection; That defense does not extend to *the Strong Principle of Sanity*: a smart ghost has no control over any body, but it might be capable of philosophical reflection.
 However, there are ways to make *the Strong Principle of Sanity* a priori again.
 For example, one could add "the capacity to move one's eyes intentionally in order to read this paper" as a constraint.
 I will not further discuss this kind of manoeuvre.
 I am more inclined to hold that, even if it is not a priori, it is insane for any human being to reject it anyway.